annikacleven/regtreesegpackage/README.md

 library(regtreeseg)
 ```

-## Resources
+## Resources and Vignette

+The regtreeseg provides more in depth explanation of the functions and provides sample code for the reader.
 The regtreeseg vignette includes sample code on how to use each of the segmenting functions.
 The vignette also dives into optional operations of the functions and more details on the complexity parameter used to segment the genomic data.
 The vignette is available upon download of the package.

 To view the vignette, first install the package as seen above.
 Then, in the R Studio pane that has Plots, Files, Packages, and Help, choose "Packages".
 Then find and choose the regtreeseg package.
 In the Documentation section, choose "User guides, package vignettes, and other documentation".
 Choose "regtreeseg::regtreeseg" to view the vignette.